jeffpoulton/locked-in/agent-os/product/onboarding-ux.md

 ┌─────────────────────────────────────────────────────────────┐
 │  ONBOARDING (5 screens)                                     │
 │  ───────────────────────                                    │
-│  Screen 1: Emotional Hook                                   │
+│  Screen 1: The Hook (what this is)                          │
-│  Screen 2: Core Concept                                     │
+│  Screen 2: The Mechanism (how it works)                     │
-│  Screen 3: Psychology #1 (Loss Aversion Quiz)               │
+│  Screen 3: The Twist (next-day reveal)                      │
-│  Screen 4: Psychology #2 (Intermittent Reward Quiz)         │
+│  Screen 4: The Science (loss aversion quiz)                 │
-│  Screen 5: How It Works + Disclaimers                       │
+│  Screen 5: The Rules (disclaimers)                          │
 ├─────────────────────────────────────────────────────────────┤
 │  ACCOUNT CREATION                                           │
 │  ───────────────────────                                    │